Tata Coffee: History

 Tata Coffee acquired 5 tea estates and one coffee estate located in the Anaimalais region in Tamil Nadu from its parent company, Tata Tea, in 2005.
 In the same year, the company also acquired an instant coffee facility at Theni, Tami Nadu from the High Hill Coffee Company.
 On 25 June 2006, Tata Coffee announced that it had acquired American coffee brand Eight O'Clock Coffee from Gryphon Investors for ₹1,015 crores (US$220 million).

 Tata Coffee signed an agreement to supply coffee beans to American coffeehouse chain Starbucks in October 2004, which was the first time the latter had sourced coffee beans from India.
 In February 2013, Tata Coffee and Starbucks inaugurated a roasting and packaging facility at Kushalnagar, Karnataka to supply coffee beans to Tata Starbucks outlets in India and some Starbucks' overseas markets.
 The 8,258 sq ft facility has the capacity to produce 375 metric tonnes of coffee annually.

-On 1 May 2022, Tata Consumer Products announced that Tata Coffee would merge with itself as part of a reorganization plan.
-The company stated that the merger was expected to be completed in late 2023, with shareholders of Tata Coffee receiving 3 shares in Tata Consumer Products for every 10 shares of Tata Coffee.
+In March 2022, Tata Consumer Products announced that Tata Coffee would be dissolved as part of a reorganization plan.
+Under the plan, Tata Coffee's extraction and branded coffee business would be merged with the parent company, while its plantation business would become a part of TCPL Beverages & Foods, which is a wholly owned subsidiary of Tata Consumer Products.
+The merger became effective on 1 January 2024.
+Tata Coffee was delisted from stock exchanges on 15 January 2024.